Step Mom Help: How To Support A Stepmom

 In modern co-resident families (children of divorce, moving between homes), 85% of men get married again, within four years, which means the children will have a stepmother.

 85% of children of divorce will have a stepmother.
 And while we should consider the welfare of the children (full stop), I can tell you one thing for sure: that stepmom needs a hand.
+It’s crucial to have support systems in place for the kids involved to help them navigate the emotional dynamics of blended families.

 You know the old phrase “If momma ain’t happy ain’t nobody happy”?
 That goes triple for stepmoms.
 And there are so few proactive support resources – it’s time we help these sisters out.